 Please note: this article is sponsored by our partners at TUI.
 The links on this page will take you directly to the TUI website.

-Whether you’re looking to stay close to home with a short hop to Europe or want to go all-out on a luxury holiday in the likes of the Caribbean and Dubai, we’ve tapped our partners at TUI for a little green and amber list inspiration.
+In need of a little sunshine this winter?
+Whether you’re looking to stay close to home with a short hop to Europe or want to go all-out on a luxury holiday in the likes of the Caribbean or Mauritius, our partners at TUI have plenty of winter sun inspiration.

 Despite its idyllic location bang in the middle of the Mediterranean, a holiday in Malta isn’t just about hitting the beach (though you’ll certainly find an abundance of postcard-perfect spots).